 Summary

-The college coaching carousel has made me spend more time than I care to admit tracking flights.
+Tracking flights is something that I find myself doing more often that I care to admit.
 Not all tracking tools are created equal but, thankfully, there is an app or website that meets everyone’s needs.